openPupil/Open-PupilEXT/README.md

 https://www.baslerweb.com/de/vertrieb-support/downloads/downloads-software/

 We tested PupilEXT with **Pylon 6.2.0.** (on Windows only **Pylon 6.2.0.** works, see the Win instructions below).
-If the Pylon installation does not start because of a security warning from Apple: Open the system preferences from macOS, click on "security & privacy" and press "Open Anyway" under the "General" tab.
+If the Pylon installation does not start because of a security warning from Apple: Open the system preferences from MacOS, click on "security & privacy" and press "Open Anyway" under the "General" tab.
 During the Pylon installation, ensure that a complete installation is carried out with the C++ binaries (Important!).
 For this, you need to choose the "custom" profile and activate all checkboxes under "Pylon runtime" and "SDKs".
 The Pylon library is necessary for PupilEXT to control and communicate with Basler branded cameras.
 The installation is also needed if no camera is connected, as the Basler drivers are part of the software.

 Please test your Baslers camera(s) with the installed Pylon Viewer from Basler (see [Basler-Documentation: Pylon Viewer](https://docs.baslerweb.com/overview-of-the-pylon-viewer)) before driving the camera(s) with PupilEXT.

 **Step 2: Download and run PupilEXT**

-We have built and deployed PupilEXT for macOS 10.15 or later.
+We have built and deployed PupilEXT for MacOS 12.7.6 or later.
 You only need to download PupilEXT and open it.
 If you run into security warnings from Apple, you need to open the system preferences, click on "security & privacy" and then press "Open Anyway" under the "General" tab.

-Download PupilEXT Version 0.1.2 Beta (MAC) from the release page of the project's GitHub repository:
+Download PupilEXT Version 0.1.2 Beta (MacOS) from the release page of the project's GitHub repository:

 https://github.com/openPupil/Open-PupilEXT/releases/tag/v0.1.2-beta

 After you have downloaded the software, you can open the dmg file and run PupilEXT (see animation).
-We tested the program on a Mac Mini with macOS Monterey (Version 12.7).
+We built and tested the program on a Mac Mini 2014 Late (Intel) with MacOS Monterey (Version 12.7.6).
 If you run into issues, you need to build PupilEXT from source.

 <p align="center">
   <img src="Misc/img/PupilEXT_Start_Mac.gif">